Nebraska Revised Statute 19-1830

 (5) The commission may conduct an investigation concerning and report upon all matters regarding the enforcement and effect of the Civil Service Act and the rules and regulations prescribed.
 The commission may inspect all institutions, departments, positions, and employments affected by such act to determine whether such act and all such rules and regulations are being obeyed.
 Such investigations may be conducted by the commission or by any commissioner designated by the commission for that purpose.
 The commission shall also make a like investigation on the written petition of a citizen, duly verified, stating that irregularities or abuses exist or setting forth, in concise language, the necessity for such an investigation.
-The commission may be represented in such investigations by the municipal attorney, if authorized by the appointing authority.
-If the municipal attorney does not represent the commission, the commission may be represented by special counsel appointed by the commission in any such investigation.
-In the course of such an investigation, the commission, designated commissioner, or chief examiner shall have the power to administer oaths, issue subpoenas to require the attendance of witnesses and the production by them of books, papers, documents, and accounts appertaining to the investigation, and to cause the deposition of witnesses, residing within or without the state, to be taken in the manner prescribed by law for like depositions in civil actions in the courts of this state.
+The commission may be represented in such investigations by the city attorney or village attorney, if authorized by the appointing authority.
+If the city attorney or village attorney does not represent the commission, the commission may be represented by special counsel appointed by the commission in any such investigation.
+In the course of such an investigation, the commission, designated commissioner, or chief examiner shall have the power to administer oaths, to issue subpoenas to require the attendance of witnesses and the production by them of books, papers, documents, and accounts appertaining to the investigation, and to cause the deposition of witnesses, residing within or without the state, to be taken in the manner prescribed by law for like depositions in civil actions in the courts of this state.
 The oaths administered and subpoenas issued shall have the same force and effect as the oaths administered by a district judge in a judicial capacity and subpoenas issued by the district courts of Nebraska.
 The failure of any person so subpoenaed to comply shall be deemed a violation of the Civil Service Act and be punishable as such.
 No investigation shall be made pursuant to this section if there is a written accusation concerning the same subject matter against a person in the civil service.
 Such accusations shall be handled pursuant to section 19-1833.

 (6) The commission shall provide that all hearings and investigations before the commission, designated commissioner, or chief examiner shall be governed by the Civil Service Act and the rules of practice and procedure to be adopted by the commission.
 In the conduct thereof, they shall not be bound by the technical rules of evidence.
 No informality in any proceedings or hearing or in the manner of taking testimony shall invalidate any order, decision, rule, or regulation made, approved, or confirmed by the commission, except that no order, decision, rule, or regulation made by any designated commissioner conducting any hearing or investigation alone shall be of any force or effect unless it is concurred in by a majority of the appointed members of the commission, including the vote of any commissioner making the investigation.